Archdiocese of Chicago: 1900 to 1930

 After Feehan died in 1902, Leo XIII in 1903 named Bishop James Quigley from the Diocese of Buffalo as the next archbishop of Chicago.
-In 1905, Quigley asked Reverend John De Schryver, a professor at St. Ignatius College Prep in Chicago, to organize St. John Berchmans Parish for Belgian Catholics.
+In 1905, Quigley asked John De Schryver, a professor at St. Ignatius College Prep in Chicago, to organize St. John Berchmans Parish for Belgian Catholics.
 Quigley also established parishes for Italian and Lithuanian immigrants.
 "Chicago's urban parishes flourished as an important spiritual, cultural, and educational component of Chicago's life."

 Pope Pius X erected the Diocese of Rockford in 1907, with 12 counties transferred from the Archdiocese of Chicago.
-In 1910, Quigley approached Reverend Francis X. McCabe, president of DePaul University, about the lack of higher education opportunities for Catholic women in the archdiocese.
+In 1910, Quigley approached Francis X. McCabe, president of DePaul University, about the lack of higher education opportunities for Catholic women in the archdiocese.
 DePaul began admitting women the following year.
 Quigley died in 1915.

 The next archbishop of Chicago was Auxiliary Bishop George Mundelein from the Diocese of Brooklyn, appointed by Pope Benedict XV on December 9, 1915.
 Almost half the Chicago population was Catholic by the 1920s.
 For decades, the parishes had been building and running their own schools, employing religious sisters as inexpensive teachers.
 The languages of instruction were often German or Polish.
 On taking office, Mundelein centralized control of the parish schools.
 The archdiocesan building committee now picked the locations for new schools while its school board standardized the school curricula, textbooks, teacher training, testing, and educational policies.

 In 1926, the archdiocese hosted the 28th International Eucharistic Congress.